jan1glad/DesktopAppSQL/README.md

 # DesktopAppSQL
-One of my first projects in Java
+One of my first projects in Java.

 Start from Login class